Founderroni/Lab/README.md

 # Lab
- Welcoe to Founder's Lab, this is where things are tested
+ Welcome to Founder's Lab, this is where things are tested